weaveworks/scope/README.md

 ## <a name="developing"></a>Developing

+Building Scope from source depends on the latest version of [docker](https://www.docker.com/), so please install that before proceeding.

 The build is in two stages. `make deps` installs some tools we use later in the build. `make` builds the UI build container, builds the UI in said container, builds the backend build container, builds the app and probe in a